swiss-ai-center/a-guide-to-mlops/docs/the-guide/chapter-5-track-model-evolutions-with-dvc/index.md

 ```

 !!! warning
-	**Do not push the improved version of your model yet**; it will be done in a
+	**Do not commit and push the improved version of your model yet**; it will be done in a future chapter.
-	future chapter.

 This chapter is done, you can check the summary.